10.5. Incremental Backup

 > /usr/local/pgsql/backup/full/ \

-For instance, assuming the relation file for Table t1 (OID=16551) is stored in the full backup and the incremental backup file named ‘INCREMENTAL.16551’ is in the incremental backup, pg_combinebackup overwrites the changed blocks (e.g., the 0th and 3rd blocks) stored in ‘INCREMENTAL.16551’ onto the relation file named ‘16551’.
+For instance, if Table t1 (OID=16551) exists in the full backup and an incremental backup contains INCREMENTAL.16551’, pg_combinebackup overwrites the changed blocks (e.g., the 0th and 3rd blocks) from the incremental file onto the original ‘16551’ file.

 10.5.2.
 How to Take Incremental Backups

-To take an incremental backup, use the ‘–incremental’ option with the path to the preceding backup’s manifest file.
+To take an incremental backup, use the ‘–incremental’ option followed by the path to the preceding backup’s manifest file.

-For example, to take an incremental backup from host 192.168.1.10 to the local server at ‘/usr/local/pgsql/backup/inc01’, based on the full backup located at ‘/usr/local/pgsql/backup/full’, we can execute the following command:
+For example, to take an incremental backup from host 192.168.1.10 to the local directory ‘/usr/local/pgsql/backup/inc01’ based on the full backup at ‘/usr/local/pgsql/backup/full’, execute the following command:

 $ pg_basebackup -h 192.168.1.10 -p 5432 \